CamelliaRui/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-A math major undergraduate who wants to work in the health science.
+A math major undergraduate who has passions in statistical gentics.
 Fearing of the Wisconsin's cold as well as fearing of debugging the code.
-Loving matcha ice creams as well as loving Bayes.
-Interested in biostatistics and genetic epidemiology.
-Previously working with monkeys and rats in a wet lab and now working with Python and R in a dry lab.
+Mommy of a cat.